terra-campaigns/degenesis/people/ProtectorateClique/DrMonroe.md

 armour:

 details:
--
+- ""
--
+- ""
--
+- ""
-- Melancholic and in thoughts.
-Respectful of hierarchy, faithful and virtuous.
-Around 40 yo.
+- Unsure of himself?
+Methodical / academical, skinny, flesh of sister (Julia) is the mollusk on his splayer.
+28 yo.

 image:

 gear:
 -

 ---